potlamohansai/discussion-forum/README.md

 # About Project

 * User Able to Log In and Log Out
-* User able to ask the question
+* User able to ask the questions
 * User able to answer the questions

 # Instructions for initializing web app: